johnybang/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-The code for calculating the accuracy of the model is located in code cell 8 and 9 of the Ipython notebook.
+The code for calculating the final accuracy of the model is located in code cell 11 of the Ipython notebook.

 As I described above, the seventh cell contains a function encapsulating a training session of an arbitrary parameter set.
 The eighth cell uses [itertools.product()](https://docs.python.org/3/library/itertools.html) to iterate through all permutations of interest.
 The result of each permuation is printed in markdown-friendly format using [tabulate()](https://pypi.python.org/pypi/tabulate) and is also written to a csv using [pandas.DataFrame.to_csv()](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.to_csv.html).

 My final model results were:

-* training set accuracy of 98.8%
+* training set accuracy of 98.9%
-* validation set accuracy of 95.3%
+* validation set accuracy of 96.4%
 * test set accuracy of 93.9%

 ##### Core Questions